 That began in 2014, just as the team embarked on a double-winning campaign - lifting the Johnstone's Paint Trophy at Wembley and the Sky Bet Championship title with 99 points.

 The giant new West Stand has been named the Lansdown Stand in his honour.

-Lansdown lives in Guernsey but still attends the vast majority of games with his wife Maggie.
+Lansdown lives in Guernsey but still - prior to the Covid-19 pandemic - attends the vast majority of games with his wife Maggie.